 Keeping Your Toddler Occupied

-Keeping an 18 month old entertained on a plane can feel like the biggest challenge.
+Keeping a toddler entertained while flying with an 18 month old can feel like the biggest challenge.
 Toddlers have short attention spans, so rotating activities throughout the flight is essential.
 With the right mix of quiet play, screen time, and small snacks, you can keep your toddler happy and engaged.

 - For example, packing board books, stacking toys, or coloring pads.